Introduction

 Communication and transparency are key.
 Set expectations of what and why with these resources.

-- Many educators use our Lab Safety simulation as an introduction to science simulations.
+- *POPULAR* Many educators use our Lab Safety simulation and Introductory Lab simulation as introductions to science simulations

 "My favorite has to be lab safety.
 The students can actually burn the entire lab down.
 This really works well as an introduction to the students and sets a good tone — that it is ok to make mistakes in these simulations.
 That way you will not do this in the hands-on lab.
 I use this in all my courses as the first lab to do."